programmable-logic-tools/spartan-doc/Spartan6-bitstream-format.md

 The output of Xilinx ISE is usually a bitfile (*.bit).
 Additionally to the configuration command sequence it contains meta-information, such as the compiler revision and the date and time of file creation.
+This meta-information is not uploaded to the FPGA, therefore a Xilinx bitfile is not required for the configuration of a Spartan6 FPGA - having the configuration command sequence in binary form (a.k.a. the bitstream) is sufficient.
+However, for archiving and versioning purposes it might prove useful to have the actual bitstreams bundled with their corresponding meta-information.